roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Ingress management/Basic operations of an Ingress.md

 6. Configure Ingress rules.

     Ingress rules are used to manage external access to Services in the cluster.
 Ingress rules can be HTTP or HTTPS rules.
 You can configure the following items in Ingress rules: domain name \(virtual hostname\), URL path, Service name, port, and weight.
-For more information, see [Ingress configurations](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Ingress management/Ingress configurations.md).

     In this example, a complex rule is added to configure Services for the default domain name and virtual hostname of the cluster.
 Traffic routing is based on domain names.